Vulfenstein/AlienInvasion/README.md

 # AlienInvasion

 <p> Alien Invasion is the spirit animal of Galaga.
 Players play as a space pilot tasked with destroying the evil aliens!
-As the game progresses the aliens, ship, and bullet speeds will all continually increase. </p>
+As the game progresses the alien, ship, and bullet speeds will all continually increase. </p>

-## Screen Shots
+## Screenshots

 <p float="center">
   <img src = "assets/start_screen.png" width = "600" height = "460" />